philleach/servo_as/README.md

 # servo_as

-A small asynchronous MicroPython servo library for conrolling SG90 servos with a Raspberry Pi Pico.
+A small asynchronous MicroPython servo library for controling (initially) SG90 servos with a Raspberry Pi Pico.
+It may work on other platforms and with other PWM controlled servos but I havn't tried.

 **Note:** This is a very incomplete WIP project.
 It may run, and your welcome to browse but please don't depend on it as everything about it is subject to change!